-Sicily, the Mediterranean's largest island and only 3 kilometers from Italy, is simply a gem.
-Historic sites and pretty coastal towns sit comfortably with quiet inland villages and a active volcano.
+Sicily, the Mediterranean's largest island and only 3 kilometres from Italy, is simply a gem.
+Historic sites and pretty coastal towns sit comfortably with quiet inland villages and an active volcano.
 In our next lives, we will have a villa here.
 In October 2016, the wife and I spent a week exploring a few of Sicily's delights.

 The UNESCO Heritage Site of Pantalica Gorge is home to over 4,000 burial chambers.
 Housed in a limestone ravine, the tombs date from the 13th and 8th centuries BC and are shaped rectangular or elliptical.
 Before Greek colonization, Pantalica was one of the main inhabited areas of the island by unknown races.

 Pantalica Gorge itself has been carved by the Anapo and Calcinara rivers over thousands of years resulting in a stunning gorge abundant with flora and fauna.
 Giant fennel, wild sage and thyme thrive here, while holm oaks give welcome shade.
 If you're lucky you might spot kingfishers, porcupines, hares and foxes.

 If undertaking this lovely walk, take a hat.
 Even the October sun was unrelenting.

 A short ferry journey from the north coast port of Milazzo is the Aeollian island of Vulcano or Vurcanu in Sicilian.
 This still active volcanic outcrop rises to 501m above sea level and was once an important source of alum and sulphur for the Romans.
 Named after the son of Zeus, Vulcan (God of Fire and Metalworking), the last major destructive explosion was only a century ago.